ArturAyvazyan/roomsh_crawler/README.md

 # roomsh_crawler
-This project is simply parsing websites and get shops and their products info, then store this data consistently with main project inside small redis db, so that main project can grab it and store this inside main database
+This module is simply parsing websites and get shops and their products info, then store this data consistently with main project inside small redis db, so that main project can grab it and store this inside main database

 Few notes about this project: